BWibo/3dcitydb-mkdocs/docs/citydb-tool/export_cityjson.md

 ---

-## Examples for CityJSON Export Options
+## Examples for CityJSON export options

 Below are practical examples demonstrating how to use **CityJSON-specific options** in the **citydb-tool**.

 ---

-### Export with Custom Precision for Geometry Vertices
+### Export with custom precision for geometry vertices

 To set the **vertex precision** to 5 decimal places to reduce file size: